Katarzyna Niewiadoma and Demi Vollering at Strade Bianche Donne 2024

 Puck Pieterse

-The twenty-two-year-old Dutch rider, Puck Pieterse is a multi-disciplinary talent, who is well suited to the gravel roads of Tuscany.
-The Fenix-Deceuninck rider is the 2024 UCI World Champion in mountain biking and recently finished third at the cyclocross worlds in Liévin, France.
-In her first participation at Strade Bianche in 2023, Pieterse finished fifth as a twenty-year-old.
-She has started her 2025 season in strong form, finishing fourth at both Omloop Nieuwsblad and Fenix Omloop van het Hageland.
-Like Niewiadoma, her bike handling ability over gravel and uneven surfaces will benefit her on the twelve sections of gravel on the way to Siena.
+The 22-year-old Dutchwoman Puck Pieterse is a multi-disciplinary talent who is well suited to the gravel roads of Tuscany.
+The Fenix-Deceuninck rider is the 2024 UCI world champion in mountain biking and recently finished third at the cyclocross worlds in Liévin, France.
+In her first participation at Strade Bianche in 2023, Pieterse finished fifth as a 20-year-old.
+She has started her 2025 season in strong form, finishing fourth at both Omloop Het Nieuwsblad and Omloop van het Hageland.
+Like Niewiadoma, her bike handling ability over gravel and uneven surfaces will benefit her on the 12 sections of gravel on the way to Siena.

 Other contenders